U.S. Department of State Seal

 • Provide our information on victim’s compensation programs in the United States

-• Provide information on possible Government of Israel assistance to victims of crime:
+Provide information on possible Government of Israel assistance to victims of crime:

-Criminal Penalties: You are subject to local laws and legal systems, which can be vastly different from those in the United States.
-If you violate Israeli or Palestinian Authority laws, even unknowingly, being a U.S. citizen will not help you avoid arrest or prosecution.
 Penalties for possession, use, or trafficking illegal drugs in Israel and PA-administered areas are severe and convicted offenders can expect long jail sentences and heavy fines.
-Individuals expressing views, including on social media, which the Government of Israel considers incitement to violence or hate speech may face criminal penalties.
-Palestinian Authority security officials have also arrested Palestinians who posted criticism of the PA and PA leadership online.
-In Gaza, individuals publicly criticizing authorities have risked reprisal by Hamas, including arrest, interrogation, seizure of property, and harassment.
+Individuals expressing views, including on social media, which the Government of Israel considers incitement to violence or hate speech may face criminal penalties, even if the the substance and manner in which those views are expressed would be lawful in the United States.
+PA security officials have also arrested Palestinians who posted criticism of the PA and PA leadership online.
+In Gaza, individuals publicly criticizing authorities risk reprisal by Hamas, including arrest, interrogation, seizure of property, and harassment.

 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.